A7med7777/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 <br>5-more_numbers.c: a function that prints 10 times the numbers, from 0 to 14, followed by a new line.
 <br>6-print_line.c: a function that draws a straight line in the terminal.
 <br>7-print_diagonal.c: a function that draws a diagonal line on the terminal.
+<br>8-print_square.c: a function that prints a square, followed by a new line.